perjo927/gitbot/README.md

 ### Scheduling

-1. Open a PowerShell terminal or Command prompt Windowand navigate to the `GitBot repository folder` again.
+1. Open a PowerShell terminal or Command prompt window and navigate to the `GitBot repository folder` again.

 2. Execute the `schedule_task.ps1` script using the following command: